-In the reported experiment positrons were annihilating in the XAD-4 (CAS 37380-42-0) material (41).
-Amberlite XAD-4 is a porous polymer resin with a high surface area and porous structure in which large fraction (68%) of positron annihilations proceed via positronium formation (41).
-In the XAD-4 polymer, positron annihilation proceeds in approximately 32% via the direct $e^+e^- \rightarrow 2\gamma$ process, in approximately 17% via $e^+e^- \to pPs \to 2\gamma$ , in approximately 29% via $e^+e^- \to oPs \to 2\gamma$ $3\gamma$ , and in 22% via $e^+e^- \rightarrow oPs$ followed by oPs pick-off annihilation into $2\gamma$ .
-Thus, the two-photon annihilations proceed in 45% via direct $e^+e^-$ annihilation, in about 24% via self-annihilation of parapositronium, and in about 31% via the pick-off process of orthopositronium (Table II).
-The Na isotope with an activity of 1.1 MBq was employed as a positron emitter.
-The Na source was sandwiched between two $7\mu$ m-thick kapton foils and enclosed on both sides by a few-mm-thick layer of the XAD-4 porous polymer.
-The polymer and the positron source were situated within a dedicated chamber connected to a vacuum system that enabled the evacuation of air from the polymer pores to a pressure of 10-4 Pa (48).
-The chamber was placed at the center of the J-PET scanner as illustrated in Fig. 2(b).
-The chamber was constructed from 1 mm thick polyamide 6 (PA6) with a density of 1.14 g/cm, resulting in a negligible absorption (less than 1%) of 511 keV photons (48).
-It is worth noting that a high vacuum was essential to suppress mechanisms that can be triggered by the presence of paramagnetic oxygen molecules, such as the conversion of oPs to pPs, which disrupt the oPs decay dynamics by decreasing the oPs lifetime, and also by decreasing the fraction of pick-off processes.
+In the reported experiment, positrons were annihilating in the XAD-4 (CAS 37380-42-0) material (41).
+Amberlite XAD-4 is a porous polymer resin with a high surface area and a porous structure, in which large fraction (68%) of positron annihilations proceeds via positronium formation (41).
+In the XAD-4 polymer, positron annihilation proceeds in approximately 32% via the direct $e^+e^- \rightarrow 2\gamma$ process, in approximately 17% via $e^+e^- \rightarrow pPs \rightarrow 2\gamma$ , in approximately 29% via $e^+e^- \rightarrow \text{oPs} \rightarrow 3\gamma$ , and in 22% via $e^+e^- \rightarrow \text{oPs}$ , followed by oPs pickoff annihilation into 2y.
+Thus, the two-photon annihilations proceed in 45% via direct $e^+e^-$ annihilation, in about 24% via self-annihilation of pPs, and in about 31% via the pick-off process of oPs (Table 2).
+The Na isotope with an activity of 1.1 MBq was used as a positron emitter.
+The Na source was sandwiched between two 7-μm-thick kapton foils and enclosed on both sides by a few-millimeter-thick layer of the XAD-4 porous polymer.
+The polymer and the positron source were situated within a dedicated chamber connected to a vacuum system that enabled the evacuation of air from the polymer pores to a pressure of $10^{-4}$ Pa (48).
+The chamber was placed at the center of the J-PET scanner as illustrated in Fig. 2B.
+The chamber was constructed from 1-mm-thick polyamide 6 with a density of 1.14 g/cm, resulting in a negligible absorption (less than 1%) of 511-keV photons (48).
+It is worth noting that a high vacuum was essential to suppress mechanisms that can be triggered by the presence of paramagnetic oxygen molecules, such as the conversion of oPs to pPs, which disrupts the oPs decay dynamics by decreasing the oPs lifetime and also by decreasing the fraction of pick-off processes.
 However, vacuum is not required for quantum entanglement studies, and therefore, a similar methodology could be adapted for in vivo studies where differences in molecular composition can affect entanglement properties through different ratios of pick-off annihilations to direct and pPs annihilations.